emmahsax/Introduction-to-LightTable/README.md

 Introduction-to-LightTable
 ==========================

-A guide of setting up and using the features of LightTable.
+A guide to setting up and using the features of LightTable.

+Set Up of LightTable:

+-You can download Leiningen from http://leiningen.org/ -You can download LightTable from http://www.lighttable.com/